ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-planning.md

 {: #hcxclient-planning-prep-install}

 The installation of VMware HCX™ has the following software requirements:
-* VMware vSphere® 5.5 U3, or vSphere 6.0u2 or later.
+* VMware vSphere® 7 or later.
 * If VMware NSX® is used, version 6.2.2 or later.
 NSX is required for policy migration.
 * To use cross-cloud vMotion, the same affinity restrictions apply across clouds as they do on-premises.
 For more information, see the [VMware EVC and CPU compatibility FAQ](https://knowledge.broadcom.com/external/article?legacyId=1005764){: external}.